 - Share program and culture-specific information and materials to supplement or enhance host family orientation and support.

-- Work through existing support system if counseling need arises, offering culture- or program-specific information and insights where appropriate.
+- Work through the existing support system if the need for counseling arises, offering culture- or program-specific information and insights where appropriate.

-- Coordinate with Team Volunteers and the Sponsored Programs team to ensure Sponsored students’ attendance and participation in arrival, mid-year and end-of-stay orientations.
+- Coordinate with Team Volunteers and the Sponsored Programs Team to ensure Sponsored Programs students’ attendance and participation in arrival, mid-year and end-of-stay orientations.

 - Work with Team volunteers and Sponsored Programs Team to provide program-specific content.